HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/negev.md

 - Use lots of adrenaline and strafe the opponent to dodge bullets.
   - This is effective at wasting entire magazines and taking little damage if the opponent is fairly unskilled.
 - Another high-DPS weapon, such as [MCX Spear](/weapons/guns/mcx_spear) or a [Mini-14](/weapons/guns/mini14) can catch a Negev user off-guard if they are reloading or out in the open.
-- Waste your opponents ammunition by dodging and hiding behind cover.
+- Waste your opponents' ammunition by dodging and hiding behind covers.
 Since the Negev burns through ammo, you may be able to force them to run low or even out altogether.

 # Obtaining
 Finding a Negev is no easy task.
 The most common way to find a Negev is through a [Gold Airdrop](/obstacles/gold_airdrop_crate) or by breaking a [Flint Stone](/obstacles/flint_stone).
 It can also spawn, rarely, as world loot.